• Skip to primary navigation

 Elderflower sour in a martini glass garnished with an edible flower.

 If you’re new here, I love a good sour cocktail.
-It’s kind of a specialty on this blog, so if you love this Elderflower Sour cocktail you should also check out my Chambord Sour or Hazelnut Sour.
+It’s kind of a specialty on this blog, so if you love this Elderflower Sour cocktail you should also check out my Chambord Sour, Hazelnut Sour, or Fitzgerald Gin Sour.

 If you’re on the hunt for more elderflower cocktails, my Elderflower Gin and Tonic and Elderflower Collins are great recipes.